Mt. Cangshan (Cangshan Mountain)

-Cangshan and Erhai Lake in morning sunshine
+Cangshan Mountain and Erhai Lake

 Mt.
 Cangshan, also called Diancang Mountain, was once named Xiongcang Mountain and in ancient times was called Lingjiu Mountain.
 It is made of 19 peaks and make up the highest peaks of the Yunling Mountain Range.
 All are 3,500 meters (11,483 feet) above the sea level and at 4,122-meter (13,524-feet), Malong Peak is the highest.
 In between every two peaks are streams, and water rushes down the mountain and pours into Erhai Lake.
 These streams originate from spring water or thawing snow and irrigate the farmlands around.